Connect with HREBA, protect participants

 The Health Research Ethics Board of Alberta – HREBA

-HREBA is a provincial board managed by Alberta Innovates – Health Solutions. it consists of the following three committees:
+HREBA is a provincial board managed by Alberta Innovates.
+It consists of the following three committees:

 - The Cancer Committee (CC) reviews all cancer-related research in the province.